beajorrin/DTC-Bioinformatic-Course/Readme.md

 ```bash
 grep 'GTC' example_sequence_1.fasta
 ```

-This will return the line that contains the search string 'GTC' (highlighted in red), i.e. so you should see "AAGTCAACCT"
+:desktop_computer: This will return the line that contains the search string 'GTC', i.e. so you should see "AAGTCAACCT"

-:desktop_computer:
 ```
 AAGTCAACCT
 ```
 #

-What happens if we change the case used?
+:keyboard: What happens if we change the case used?
 Is this important?

-:keyboard:
 ```bash
 grep 'gtc' example_sequence_1.fasta
 ```